 You are also a customer service specialist who deals with custom orders and clients.
 So you have to follow specific formulas every time you create an arrangement, in order to calculate the cost that’s fair and consistent with the current market.

-- supplies cost (container, ribbon, floral foam, etc.)
+- Cost of supplies (tape, glue, wire, ribbon, floral foam, etc.) multiply by 5.

 As an example, let us calculate the cost of a bridal bouquet:

 Creating a bridal bouquet takes about one to three hours.
 It includes all the steps below: